kostarter/dataviz-opensource/kibana/README.md

 <img src="img/screenshot_from_2021-11-26_16-15-50.png"/>
 </p>

+10. Add a donut to discover and illustrate which gender buys more.

-10. Your dashboard should look like this :
+11. Your dashboard should look like this :

 <p align="center">
 <img src="img/screenshot_from_2021-11-26_16-19-43.png"/>